-Internet programming will in fact converge with the High Definition component of the TV/ DVD.
+47 Internet programming converges with the High-Definition component of the TV/ DVD.

-Originality may very well be redefined (or obscured via the process of enclosure) by these mini-technological revolutions.
-The digital generation of music downloading I am referring to above translates to me as touching on the delusional.
+Originality and authenticity may very well be redefined (or obscured via the process of enclosure) by these mini-technological revolutions.
+The digital generation and their online and social media participation I am referring to above translates to me as touching on the delusional.
 For after all, it is only synthetics of earlier processed vinyl and standardization.
-For me, this appears to be what Gertrude Stein called the nihilists in France after the First World War: a "lost" and "disillusioned" generation of "ex-patriots" living on borrowed time.
+For me, this appears to be what Gertrude Stein called the nihilists in France after the First World War: a 'lost' and 'disillusioned' generation of 'ex-patriates' living on borrowed time.
 The stability of the integrity of the music industry is what is at question tomorrow and beyond.